 By analyzing the data provided by Rank Math and performing some optimization work to your posts that target the keywords that are not ranking, you’ll be able to get on SERPs for those keywords sooner and will skyrocket your traffic.
-If you still have any questions about how to find out the keywords you’re ranking for – you’re always more than welcome to contact our dedicated support team.
-They are available 24/7, 365 days a year…
+If you still have any questions about how to find out the keywords you’re ranking for – you’re always more than welcome to contact our dedicated support team, who are available 24/7, 365 days a year…